Death of Mohammed Sobhi al-Judeili: Other medical personnel deaths

 On May 15, 2018, Moussa Abu Hassainen, 35, was shot by the Gaza border while wearing a vest that clearly marked him as medical personnel; then on June 1, 2018, a 21 year old nurse/paramedic volunteer, Rouzan al-Najjar was killed by a bullet that was shot at her despite being clearly identified by the clothing and vest the medics wear while assisting the injured.
 On August 10, 2018, a medic was shot in the chest while treating a protester wounded in border skirmishes.
 Abed Abdullah Qotati was 22 and wearing his high-visibility vest when he was shot by Israeli soldiers.
-A UN probe into the killings resulted in a report that blamed rules of engagement that were one-sided in the conflict, with un-armed Palestinians charging the border fence and Israeli soldiers responding with live fire, to date Palestinians report 685 wounded medical personnel at the weekly border conflicts since 2018.
+A UN probe into the killings resulted in a report that blamed rules of engagement that were one-sided in the conflict, with un-armed Palestinians charging the border fence and Israeli soldiers responding with live fire, to date Palestinians have reported 685 wounded medical personnel at the weekly border conflicts since 2018.

-Israel's use of deadly force was condemned on 13 June 2018 in a United Nations General Assembly resolution.
+Israel's use of deadly force was condemned on 13 June 2018 in a United Nations General Assembly Resolution.